mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 and proved highly effective in its new role, serving as a jump division in some of the most dangerous missions of the war.
 The deployment of Imperial Guard troops had a positive effect on morale as well.
-The navy’s communications department created holovideos of their exploits, which were seen by the rank and file everywhere.
+The navy's communications department created holovideos of their exploits, which were seen by the rank and file everywhere.
 Each film included segments celebrating